marwanelshahawy/House_Pricing/README.md

 - [ ] Add input validation and user-friendly error messages
 - [ ] Add unit tests for `/predict` and `/predict_api`
-- [ ] Containerize with Docker for consistent deployment
 - [ ] Add a `requirements.txt` with pinned versions (see above)
-- [ ] Deploy to a cloud platform (Render, Railway, AWS, etc.)
 - [ ] Swap in a more robust model (e.g., Random Forest, Gradient Boosting) and compare performance

 ---